binary-an0ma1y/AWS-CLI-Cheatsheets/README.md

 # AWS CLI Cheatsheets made specifically for Beginners.
-Simple & Beginner-friendly cheatsheets for core AWS services with just the required basic commands to get started with AWS CLI and avoid being overwhelmed.
+Simple & Beginner-friendly cheatsheets for core AWS services with just the required basic commands to get started.

 ## List of basic operations covered in each cheatsheet